zenith-grift/vaccination-administration-sim/README.md

 2. Check-in/Enqueue time (Logged by `Clerk`)
 3. Transferred to a VaccinationStation (Logged by `Clerk`)
 4. Finished vaccination (Logged by `VaccinationStation`)

+## Using Threads

+Should maybe have a separate thread for each component that can sleep.
+For example, each vaccination station should run on a separate thread because they are not dependent on each other.
+Also the customer arrival should run in a separate thread because customers can arrive while vaccinations are taking place.

+This would require me to make the queues thread safe unless the clerk is the only one allowed to modify the queues.

+The logger will need to lock the file when writing in order to prevent data races.

+The other option is to pre-populate queues and vectors with samples and then coordinate those based on a global "clock"...